nevesnunes/blog/_posts/2020-10-06-CTF-Writeup---TastelessCTF-2020---7_12.markdown

 We want to extract our flag from multiple 7zip files, which happen to only contain junk files.

+When dealing with binary formats, `Kaitai Struct` provides a mapping from bytes to data structures.
+Unfortunately, there was no parser available for 7zip, so I turned to the proprietary alternative: `010 Editor`, which does have a [template for 7zip](https://www.sweetscape.com/010editor/repository/files/7ZIP.bt).
+However, we will see that it doesn't have full support...

 # Description

 > Hint: "If you have trouble solving 7/12, it may makes sense to understand the solution for 7/11!"